Considerations for Choosing a Custom Software Development Partner

 When hunting for deals on platforms like Amazon or eBay, choosing the cheapest product often leads to disappointment; the same applies to software development.
 A low-ball offer could be riddled with hidden costs, including:

-• Communication Gaps: Offshore or nearshore teams may lack proficiency in English or the necessary experience, hampering transparency.
+c.
+Communication Gaps: Nearshore or offshore teams may lack proficiency in English or the necessary experience, hampering transparency.

 The goal isn't to find the cheapest, but the most cost-effective partner.
 Opting for low initial costs might lead to higher expenses in the long run, perhaps even necessitating a complete project overhaul.